Bipolar transistors

 6.6.
 Over-voltage protection

 Transient over-voltages are commonly caused by electrostatic discharge, voltage ringing from hot-plug events, or inductive switching surges from nearby power supplies.
-To protect against these, discrete components such as ESD, TVS or Zener diodes can be used.
+To protect against these, discrete components such as ESD, TVS can be used.
 However, they can clamp and dissipate only a certain amount of energy before failing.

 Continuous over-voltages may be caused by the failure or miswiring of upstream power supplies, or by the insertion of noncompliant adapters into a system.
 One method to protect against such conditions is overvoltage lockout.
 Integrated Power switches with this feature generally have a dedicated pin that monitors the input voltage rail through a configurable resistive divider.
 Once the voltage at the overvoltage lockout pin increases beyond a certain threshold, the internal comparator turns the pass FET off.